Here Comes Treble: Synopsis

-It is Halloween, and Andy Bernard (Ed Helms) invites the latest roster of his Cornell University a cappella group, Here Comes Treble (portrayed by the University of Virginia Hullabahoos), to perform for the office during the Halloween party.
+It is Halloween, and Andy Bernard invites the latest roster of his Cornell University a cappella group, Here Comes Treble (portrayed by the University of Virginia Hullabahoos), to perform for the office during the Halloween party.
 He secretly hopes the group will ask him to lead them in a performance of George Michael's "Faith".
-He becomes increasingly frustrated when the group is not interested in talking about his glory days as part of the group, and upon learning that old bandmate Broccoli Rob (Stephen Colbert) claimed Andy's nickname of "Boner Champ", Andy complains to both Rob, via video chat, and to Erin Hannon (Ellie Kemper).
+He becomes increasingly frustrated when the group is not interested in talking about his glory days as part of the group, and upon learning that old bandmate Broccoli Rob claimed Andy's nickname of "Boner Champ", Andy complains to both Rob, via video chat, and to Erin Hannon.
 Though Erin sees the situation as trivial, she nonetheless demands that the group sing "Faith" for Andy.

-For his new job, Jim Halpert (John Krasinski) meets with investors.
-Although the investing window had closed, Jim insists on taking part and offers $10,000 under pressure—much more than he and Pam Halpert (Jenna Fischer) had agreed to.
+For his new job, Jim Halpert meets with investors.
+Although the investing window had closed, Jim insists on taking part and offers $10,000 under pressure—much more than he and Pam Halpert had agreed to.
 After Jim returns, he tells Pam during the Here Comes Treble's performance, and they start arguing during the singing.
 When the group begins performing "Faith", Andy is surprised that Rob appears via video to sing the lead.
 The group mistakenly thought the song was to be dedicated to Andy, and they contacted Rob to sing it with them.
 The "concert" ends and Andy continues to argue with Rob as Rob halfheartedly apologizes for stealing Andy's song until Erin finally puts an end to the video chat.
 Andy entertains the idea of moving to Cornell to keep his legacy alive.
 Alarmed, Erin redirects him towards using his family's money to create a scholarship for young a cappella singers.
 When he calls his mother to set it up, she informs him the family has lost all their money.

-Dwight Schrute (Rainn Wilson) finds an anti-anxiety pill on the floor and begins a search for the office "madman".
-Nellie Bertram (Catherine Tate) admits that the pill belongs to her; she explains that she doesn't want Dwight to find out, as she once saw him yell at Phyllis Vance (Phyllis Smith) for "sneezing incorrectly."
+Dwight Schrute finds an anti-anxiety pill on the floor and begins a search for the office "madman".
+Nellie Bertram admits that the pill belongs to her; she explains that she doesn't want Dwight to find out, as she once saw him yell at Phyllis Vance for "sneezing incorrectly."
 Nellie partners with him in the investigation in order to escape his suspicions, but ultimately confesses that the pill belongs to her.
-At the end of the episode, Oscar Martinez (Oscar Nunez) is shown secretly kissing Angela Lipton (Angela Kinsey)'s husband Senator Lipton (Jack Coleman).
+Having been experiencing anxiety himself from work and taking care of his cousin Mose, Dwight asks Nellie to share some pills with him, but pretends that they are for Mose.
+At the end of the episode, Oscar Martinez is shown secretly kissing Angela Lipton's husband Senator Lipton.

-Nellie Bertram (Catherine Tate) dresses up as Toby as her Halloween costume.
+Nellie Bertram dresses up as Toby as her Halloween costume.
 Toby notices this and becomes flattered, growing feelings for Nellie.
 He then gives Nellie a bouquet of flowers but is ultimately rejected and fills with anger.